Greatdori/Greatdori/README.md

 ### Features that are not available with Swift Package Manager
 - **Not available**: [Pre-Cache](#pre-cache).
 - **Not available**: Rich content related APIs.
+    Features that contain rich contents are also not availble, such as `DoriAPI.Post`.
 - **Not available**: Built-in binary resources.
 APIs that use these resources will get them online instead.
 - **Not available**: Offline asset APIs.